GoogleCloudPlatform/terraform-google-enterprise-genai/docs/deploy_on_foundation_v4.0.0.md

 This pipeline is listening to the `main` branch of this repository for changes in order for the modules to be uploaded to service catalog.

-The pipeline also listens for changes made to `plan`, `development`, `non-production` & `production` branches, this is used for deploying infrastructure to each project.
+The pipeline also listens for changes made to `plan`, `development`, `nonproduction` & `production` branches, this is used for deploying infrastructure to each project.

 - Clone the `ml-service-catalog` repo.